eschares/unsub_extender/README.md

 The tool provides rich data and a summary graph, but more detailed analysis tends to take place off the site in an exported .csv file that allows for filtering, notes, and additional visualization.

 [**unsub extender**](https://github.com/eschares/unsub_extender) is a Python script that takes an unsub data export file and automates useful plots and visualizations for a collection analysis team to explore.
 The graphs are interactive through [Altair](https://altair-viz.github.io/index.html) and support zoom, pan, and hover, and filters in the left sidebar help set parameters to quickly narrow in on obvious titles to KEEP or CANCEL.
+The Python code is turned into a web app using [Streamlit](https://streamlit.io/).

-Hosting is provided by [Streamlit](https://streamlit.io/).
+Hosting is provided by Iowa State University.

 ![unsub extender screenshot demo](https://github.com/eschares/unsub_extender/blob/main/demo.gif)